Computing with quadratic forms over number fields: Isotropy of a quadratic form

 \section{Isotropy of a quadratic form}

 In this section, we present an algorithm that checks if a given form $\varphi$ over a number field $K$ is isotropic or not.
 The organization of this section reflects the general idea of solving the problem locally.
-Hence, Algorithm~\ref{alg_iso_nd} checks if the form is isotropic at an odd prime, farther reducing the task to the residue field (see Algorithm~\ref{alg_iso_ff}).
-Next, Algorithm~\ref{alg_iso_d} verifies whether the form is isotropic at an even prime.
-Finally, Algorithm~\ref{alg_iso_global} checks if the form is globally isotropic, using the two above-mentioned algorithms as sub-procedures.
-Recall (see e.g. \cite[Definition~15.2.1]{Szymiczek91}) that the discriminant of a quadratic form $\varphi$ is defined by the formula
+Hence, Algorithms~\ref{alg_iso_nd}, \ref{alg_iso_d} and~\ref{alg_signatures} deal respectively with odd and even finite fields and real infinite primes of $K$.
+Finally, Algorithm~\ref{alg_iso_global} checks if the form is globally isotropic, using the above-mentioned algorithms as sub-procedures.

+Below we utilize the notion of the discriminant of a quadratic form.
+Recall (see e.g. \cite[Definition~15.2.1]{Szymiczek91}) that for a quadratic form $\varphi$, we define the discriminant of $\varphi$ by the formula

 where $d= \dim \varphi$.